KYMCO GRANDVISTA 250

 After 2011, the Grandvista 250 was replaced by Kymco’s newer Downtown scooter.
 The Downtown was a huge step forward in engine technology and overall design, but it also brought an MSRP increase of about $1000 more than the Grandvista.
 While the Grandvista was a great low cost way to get into open road scootering, the Downtown is a premium touring scooter that offers a host of refinements and additional amenities.

-OWNER REVIEWS - Browse the Kymco Grandvista 250 Owner Reviews
+OWNER REVIEWS (8) - Browse the Grandvista 250 Reviews REVIEW - Add a Review of Your Grandvista

 Submit Review - Own this scooter?
 Add your thoughts to this site.